Shared parenting at Alert Level 1

 At Alert Level 2, parenting arrangements can be as normal.

-Household bubbles don't need to be maintained, and you can connect with friends and family in a safe way.
+Household bubbles do not need to be maintained, and you can connect with friends and family in a safe way.

 It's safe to send your children to schools, early learning services and tertiary education.
 Appropriate measures will be in place.